Division (business): Advantages and disadvantages

-Legal responsibility
+Divisions versus subsidiaries

 Subsidiaries are separate, distinct legal entities for the purposes of taxation, regulation and liability.
-For this reason, they differ from divisions, which are businesses fully integrated within the main company, and not legally or otherwise distinct from it.
+In the banking industry, an example would be East West Bancorp and its primary subsidiary, East West Bank.
+Subsidiaries differ from divisions, which are business units fully integrated within the main company, and not legally or otherwise distinct from it.

 The Houston Chronicle highlighted that the creation of a division "is substantially easier than developing subsidiaries.
 Because a division is an internal segment of a company, not an entirely separate entity, business owners create and end divisions at their whim.
 Also, because individuals in each division are employed by the same company, it's easier to modify staffing to fit with this setup".